andreweberle/.NET_Family-ExtensionHelper/README.md

-# DotNetCore-ExtensionHelper
+# DotNetStandard-ExtensionHelper
-An Extension Helper For .Net Core<br>
+An Extension Helper For The .Net Family<br>
 Free Feel To Add More Of Your Own
 <br><br>Please Note<br>
 If A Library That Has Been Added That Will Not Work For Windows,Mac Or Linux,